-Glen Stasiuk is a maternal descendent of the Minang-Wadjari Nyungars (Aboriginal peoples) of the South-West of Western Australia and his paternal family are immigrants from post-war Russia.
+Glen Stasiuk is a maternal descendent of the Minang-Wadjari Noongars (Aboriginal peoples) of the South-West of Western Australia and his paternal family are immigrants from post-war Russia.

 Glen Stasiuk is director of the Kulbardi Aboriginal Centre at Murdoch University in Perth.

 The Forgotten was part of Stasiuk's honours project at Murdoch University in 2002.

 Glen Stasiuk's great uncle Augustus 'Peg' Farmer was one of the first Aboriginal soldiers to receive a war medal.

-Another films by Glen Stasiuk: Weewar, which dramatises the first Nyungar man to be tried under white law.
+Another films by Glen Stasiuk: Weewar, which dramatises the first Noongar man to be tried under white law.